tounsils/Human-Resources-App/README.md

 # `About`

-Human Resources application dealing with the people and issues rela ted to people such as compensation and benefits, recruiting and hiring employees, onboarding employees, performance management, training, and organization devel opment and culture.
+Human Resources application dealing with the people and issues related to people such as compensation and benefits, recruiting and hiring employees, onboarding employees, performance management, training, and organization devel opment and culture.

 ## Table of Contents